Robust and cost-effective quantum network using Kramers-Kronig receiver: Experimental validation

 \subsection{Parameter evaluation}

-Before evaluating the parameters, we need to calibrate the shot noise and detector electronic noise.
+Before evaluating the system performance, precise calibration of the shot noise and detector electronic noise is essential.

-\textbf{1.Practical shot noise calibration}
+\subsubsection{\textbf{Practical shot noise calibration}}

-First, for shot noise, we follow the method analyzed in the previous section on theoretical security, and follow the same steps for constructing a Gaussian-modulated minimum-phase signal.
-The difference is that we no longer add a Gaussian-modulated signal, which is equivalent to measuring the vacuum state, thereby calibrating the shot noise.
-During calibration, the transmitter and each receiver are connected at the same location through a reliable channel with the same attenuation to ensure the accuracy of shot noise.
-We describe the characteristics of shot noise in more detail in \textbf{supplementary note 9}.
+For shot noise calibration, we adopt the methodology established in the theoretical security analysis.
+By disabling the Gaussian modulation at the transmitter while maintaining the carrier, we effectively measure the vacuum state contributions.
+To ensure calibration accuracy, the transmitter and receivers are connected via a reference channel with attenuation identical to the experimental link.
+Further details on the statistical characteristics of the shot noise are provided in \textbf{supplementary note 9}.

-\textbf{2.Practical electronic noise calibration}
+\subsubsection{\textbf{Practical electronic noise calibration}}

-The processing method for calibrating electronic noise is the same as that used in other coherent detection CV-QKD schemes.
-Since the signal undergoes a series of digital signal processing steps, electronic noise and shot noise are also processed in the same way during calibration to ensure equivalent scaling with the signal.
-Since the detector electronic noise is a signal with a mean value of 0, it is not a minimum-phase signal.
-To measure its contribution here, we first calculate the average value of the photocurrent signal when only the DC component is present (i.e., when the shot noise is calibrated).
-This value is added to the detector electronic noise waveform, and the same digital signal processing operation is performed.
-This allows us to accurately evaluate the contribution of electronic noise at the two quadrature components.
+Electronic noise calibration follows standard protocols for coherent detection CV-QKD, with specific adaptations for our DSP chain.
+Since the raw detector electronic noise has a zero mean (which is incompatible with the intensity-based minimum-phase reconstruction), we superimpose a constant bias $C$—corresponding to the average photocurrent of the shot noise calibration—onto the dark noise waveform.
+This modified signal undergoes the identical DSP pipeline as the actual quantum signal, ensuring equivalent scaling.

-In our experiment, we superimposed a constant $C$ on the electronic noise waveform without light input and performed the same digital signal processing as for the signal to obtain data points generated by electronic noise fluctuations.
-We then calculated the variance of the two quadrature components and took their average to obtain the calibration value of the electronic noise.
-Here, the constant $C$ is the average value of the shot noise waveform detected in the experiment.
-Following calibration, the electronic noise for the four users are $v_{el1}=0.0178$ SNU, $v_{el2}=0.0180$ SNU, $v_{el3}=0.0186$ SNU, and $v_{el4}=0.0178$ SNU.
-We describe the characteristics of electronic noise in more detail in \textbf{supplementary note 10}.
+We calculated the variances of the two quadrature components from the processed noise data and averaged them to determine the electronic noise power.
+The calibrated electronic noise levels for the four users are $v_{el1}=0.0178$~SNU, $v_{el2}=0.0180$~SNU, $v_{el3}=0.0186$~SNU, and $v_{el4}=0.0178$~SNU, respectively.
+Detailed characteristics are discussed in \textbf{supplementary note 10}.

-\textbf{3.Modulation variance and excess noise evaluation}
+\subsubsection{\textbf{Modulation variance and excess noise evaluation}}